securitybunker/databunker/charts/databunker/README.md

 If you are going to manage TLS secrets outside of Helm, please know that you can create a TLS secret (named `databunker.local-tls` for example).

-## Persistence

-The [Bitnami Databunker](https://github.com/bitnami/bitnami-docker-databunker) image stores the Databunker data and configurations at the `/bitnami/databunker` and `/bitnami/apache` paths of the container.

- Persistent Volume Claims are used to keep the data across deployments.
-There is a [known issue](https://github.com/kubernetes/kubernetes/issues/39178) in Kubernetes Clusters with EBS in different availability zones.
-Ensure your cluster is configured properly to create Volumes in the same availability zone where the nodes are running.
-Kuberentes 1.12 solved this issue with the [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode).

 ### Adding extra environment variables

 In case you want to add extra environment variables (useful for advanced operations like custom init scripts), you can use the `extraEnvVars` property.